untold-titan/untold-titan/README.md

 # Some of my favorite projects?
 I think my favorite project I've worked on is Agito, which was a dungeons and dragons character sheet made with Flutter and Dart.
 Similar to that, I made a mod manager for Bonelab in Flutter.
+I also created a multiplayer game inspired by No Man's Sky, and uses WebSockets to communicate with a server and multiple clients.
+(This was my final project for Computer Science)

 I also have developed an entire trading card store for the web, to sell off all my excess Tim Hortons trading cards.

-I think my other favorite project is Baller.
+I think another really cool project is Baller.
 It's my first ever mobile game I made, using Unity and C#.
 Its really cool, and at it's peak, it had 50 users.
 It also has a crap ton of features I put into it.
-[Baller on Google Play](https://play.google.com/store/apps/details?id=com.PentagonGames.Baller)
+[Baller on Google Play](https://play.google.com/store/apps/details?id=com.PentagonGames.Baller) (It may not show up since I haven't worked on supporting it since 2021)

 # Things about me!
  - I'm from Canada. 🍁
- - Pronous: He/Him
  - Favorite video games?
 Portal 2, Destiny 2 and Cyberpunk 2077
  - Fun fact, I love Marvel and Pokemon.
 My favorite superhero is Iron man, followed by Spiderman.
 My favorite (non-mythic/legendary) pokemon is Iron Valiant, followed by Sylveon (I love gen 4 and 9), and my favorite legendary is Rayquaza.

 <!--
 **cataclysm-interactive/Cataclysm-Interactive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.